nhatthanhtran/lpcvc_2025_track2/README.md

 tokenizer.add_special_tokens({'cls_token': tokenizer.eos_token})
 tokens = tokenizer(text, padding='max_length', truncation=True, max_length=77, return_tensors='pt')
 text_input = torch.stack((tokens['input_ids'], tokens['attention_mask']))  # Shape: 2x1x77

+# (Text tokenization) QNN library does not support tokenization of text input yet.
+In order to reduce the influence of different text tokenizer used to the final performance, accuracy and latency, we pre-fixed the text tokenizer and only input the tokenized vector of the input text to the model
 ```

 #### Evaluation Metric